munificent/craftinginterpreters/book/introduction.md

 assume the reader loves birds and get moving.

 But programming languages are a little different.
-I suppose it is true that the odds of any of us creating a broadly successful general purpose programming language are slim.
+I suppose it is true that the odds of any of us creating a broadly successful general-purpose programming language are slim.
 The designers of the world's widely-used languages could fit in a Volkswagen bus, even without putting the pop top camper up.
 If joining that elite group was the *only* reason to learn languages, it would be hard to